-Indexed universal life insurance (IUL) is an innovative, low risk type of permanent life insurance that is intended primarily for people who need long term life insurance coverage and to have a vehicle that creates tax advantaged distributions in retirement.
+Indexed universal life insurance (IUL) is an innovative, low risk type of permanent life insurance policy intended primarily for people who are interested in long term life insurance coverage that can generate tax advantaged distributions in retirement.
 IUL policies are well suited for life insurance buyers seeking large policies, often referred to as jumbo life insurance policies.
-Anyone considering premium financing a life insurance policy will benefit by considering a properly designed IUL (see reasons below).
-The use of indexing strategies guarantees there will never be market losses.
-This is why indexed universal life appeals to many risk averse and high net worth consumers.
-Although people may be unfamiliar with the detailed mechanics of indexing, the fact that 0% is the lowest credited rate possible makes it appealing.
-When the stock market is down 30%, the indexes in an IUL will never be below 0%.
+For some considering premium financing, they may benefit by considering a properly designed IUL (see reasons below).
+The use of indexing strategies guarantees there will never be market losses, making it appealing to many risk averse and high net worth consumers.
+Although some are unfamiliar with the detailed mechanics of indexing, the fact that 0% is the lowest credited rate possible in any given year makes it attractive.
+When the stock market is down 30%, the interest credited to the IUL policy will never be below 0%.

 Do IUL policies reduce risk for life insurance buyers?
-Yes, they do because none of the policy’s cash value is ever invested directly in the stock market.
+None of the policy’s cash value is ever invested directly in the stock market.
 The indexes provide a buffer against normal market volatility.
 “Zero is your hero” feels pretty good when markets are down 25%.

-The use of indexing strategies within an IUL puts it in a special life insurance category.
-It may have the lowest net cost of any policy in the medium term and the long term, depending on how the markets perform.
-Many people consider it to be the best life insurance policy because of its unique design.
-It does require a greater level of understanding and responsibility for the policyowner to manage successfully.
-With the proper amount of initial education about indexing principles, indexed universal life is worthy of consideration for suitable life insurance buyers, especially those meeting some, or all of the following criteria:
+The use of indexing strategies puts Indexed Universal Life in a special life insurance category.
+It may have the lowest net cost of any policy in the medium term and the long term, depending on how the markets perform and the policies are credited.
+Some people consider it to be the best life insurance policy because of its unique design.
+In order for it to be managed successfully, it does require a greater level of understanding and responsibility for the policyowner.
+With the proper amount of education about indexing principles, indexed universal life is worthy of consideration for suitable life insurance buyers, especially those meeting some, or all of the following criteria:

 Like other permanent life insurance contracts, IUL builds up cash in the policy, in the form of cash value from interest credited to the selected indexes.
 This asset is never exposed to market risk and it grows on a tax deferred basis.
 Those are two powerful features within one contract!
 The cash value can be accessed on a tax advantaged basis and the policy can be designed to add the cash value to the death benefit.
 These policies offer a number of well-known indexes, such as the S&P 500 or the Nasdaq-100.
 There are no government imposed restrictions or limitations on distributions, like there are with qualified retirement plans.
 The cash value can be accessed without penalties or taxes, unlike a 401(k) or IRA, whenever the policy owner needs or wants it.

-Insurance companies offer IUL for several reasons such as tax deferred growth that is enjoyed by all permanent life insurance policies.
-Another, and some argue this is the most important one, is the indexing strategy itself.
 The advantage of a policy that guarantees you will never lose principal due to market performance is quite compelling.
-That alone puts IUL in a unique category of investment options.
-Another reason insurance companies have introduced indexing to life insurance buyers is because it is a powerful tool that smooths out returns.
+Another reason insurance companies offer IUL to life insurance buyers is because it is a powerful tool that smooths out returns.
 “The key to minimizing sequence of return risk is to reduce volatility, which IUL does far more than the S&P 500”, says Sam Rocke, SVP at Ash Brokerage.

-Insurance companies go a step further by ensuring that policyholders also share in the index’s upside when markets are up.
+Insurance companies share in the index’s upside when markets are up.
 They do this with simple cap rates and/or participation rates.
-Essentially, cap rates and participation rates create a partnership between policyholders and the insurance company by aligning the interests of the insurance company and the life insurance buyer.
+For example, if the S&P is up 20%, the cap rate may be 12% which would cause the policy to be credited with 12% interest that year.
+Essentially, cap rates and participation rates create a partnership between policyholders and the insurance company by aligning the interests of the insurance company and the life insurance owner.
 At each measuring point (annually or monthly), the total cash value is credited with the earned interest from increases in the index that was selected by the policyowner.

 The results are impressive as consumers are flocking to the safety of indexed universal life insurance.
 The product had $2.3 billion in sales for 2019 and the first half of 2020 saw more of the same record breaking growth.